pravatbhusal/university-notes/CS 314/Lectures/src/graphs/README.md

 Dijkstra's Algorithm: Edges are weighted, and the weights are positive.
 - The number of edges are NOT relevant to determining the shortest path, only the weight (cost) is
+  - The algorithm finds the shortest path from a source vertex to ALL the other vertices in a graph, so it will visit all vertices within the graph
 - An example of a Greedy Algorithm

 ###### Dijkstra's Algorithm Implementation